-You can also do assessments that reveal an understanding of your marriage you never had.
+If you do the assessments, there will be separate fees for the tests and interpretation of the rersults.
+The assessments reveal an understanding of your marriage you never had.
 It's similar to getting blood tests or x-rays at your doctors office.
-It gives you a look at the hidden causes of your conflict, to understand exactly what's going on.
-It gives you a structure for interpreting even the behavior that drives you nuts in your partner in a way that allows a compassionate new kind of understanding of each other, and unified understanding to begin to build from.
+It gives you a look at the hidden causes of your conflict, to understand what's going on from a new perspective.
+It gives you a structure for interpreting even the behavior that drives you nuts in your partner in a way that allows a compassionate view of each other, and unified understanding to begin to build from.

 Common Issues Many times there is a loss of desire or loss of romantic interest, especially for women.
 For many men it's the ongoing frustration with sexual satisfaction.
 Almost always it's a repeating pattern in your conflict, where you just keep having the same argument over and over... the circumstances change, but not the script.